kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

   - Connect to to remote EPPs and exported InferencePool endpoints (Endpoint Mode).
   - Connect to parent(s) of the exported InferencePool (Parent Mode).
   - Load-balance matching requests.
+- Manage `status.clusters[].parentRefs` with the Group, Kind, and Name of the local parent resource, e.g. Gateway.

 ## Examples